 - Allied traders — suppliers of growing media, chemicals, containers, tools and equipment, etc.

 - Service providers including consultants, training providers, government departments, etc.

-Horticulture Australia Limited (HAL) is a not-for-profit, industry-owned company.
-It works in partnership with Australias horticulture industries to invest in research, development and marketing programs that provide benefit to industry and the wider community.
+Hort Innovation Australia Ltd (HIAL) is a not-for-profit, industry-owned company.
+It works in partnership with Australia's horticulture industries to invest in research, development and marketing programs that provide benefit to the industry and wider community.

 In the early years of the 20th Century, the nurserymen and seedsmen belonged to the same organisation or at least met together to discuss their overlapping interests.
 This group evolved in the 1940's to become the NSW Association of Nurserymen, to provide a professional body for growers and sellers of quality plants.